MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ## Microsoft Store app update

-The Microsoft Store app has been updated on HoloLens 2.
-This is an app update and will be received interestingly enough by the Microsoft Store app updating itself.
-Once updated you'll see a storefront very similar to the store offered on desktop.
+There is a new version of the Microsoft Store app for the HoloLens 2.
+This app update will occur seamlessly when the Microsoft Store app itself is updated.
+When the update is complete, you'll see a storefront very similar to the store app that is available on desktop.
+Since this is an app update it will be distributed to all HoloLens 2 devices, regardless of OS version.

 ![Image of new store app that became availble in May 2022](images/store-app-hololens2-censored.jpg)